Multi-Domain: Hosting a Vue Frontend and Laravel Backend with Nginx

 fastcgi_param HTTP_CLIENT_KEY "HOYO_TECH";

-• Purpose: This block handles requests that start with /api/ and passes them to PHP-FPM for processing (typically for an API backend written in PHP, like Laravel or another CMS).
+/api/and passes them to PHP-FPM for processing (typically for an API backend written in PHP, like Laravel or another CMS). - Explanation:

-• 1. location /api/: This means any request that begins with /api/ will be routed to this block.
-For example, requests to example.com/api/users would be routed here.
+location /api/: This means any request that begins with/api/will be routed to this block.
+For example, requests toexample.com/api/userswould be routed here. - 2.

-• 3. fastcgi_pass unix:/var/run/php/php8.3-fpm.sock;: This passes the request to PHP-FPM via a Unix socket.
+fastcgi_pass unix:/var/run/php/php8.3-fpm.sock;: This passes the request to PHP-FPM via a Unix socket.
 PHP-FPM is used to process PHP scripts.
-Ensure the version of PHP-FPM matches the installed version (e.g., php8.3-fpm.sock).
+Ensure the version of PHP-FPM matches the installed version (e.g.,php8.3-fpm.sock). - 4.

-• 5.
-The value of HTTP_CLIENT_KEY is different for each domain (i.e., each server block), so it allows the backend to serve different data based on the key.
+HTTP_CLIENT_KEYis different for each domain (i.e., each server block), so it allows the backend to serve different data based on the key. - 6.
+The

 3. Vue Static Files Block (location /)